Use CASE() and TERM() to match phrases

 If you want to search for a specific term or phrase in your Splunk index, use the CASE() or TERM() directives to do an exact match of the entire term.

-- CASE: Search for case-sensitive matches for terms and field values.
+- Description: Search for case-sensitive matches for terms and field values.

-- TERM: Match whatever is inside the parentheses as a single term in the index, even if it contains characters that are usually recognized as minor segmenters, such as periods or underscores.
+- Description: Match whatever is inside the parentheses as a single term in the index, even if it contains characters that are usually recognized as minor breakers, such as periods or underscores.

 When to use TERM